kantooon/ScheduleViewer/README.txt

 Known issues:
 =============
-If you order the table by a column other than id and then apply filters, the table will be corrupted.
+If you order the table by a column other than id and then apply filters, the table may become corrupted.
 To solve this, simply order by id again, then order by the column you want.